cybrath/paint.me/README.md

-# Paint.Me
+# paint.me

-Paint.Me is an advanced AI-powered Twitter bot that employs sophisticated algorithms to analyze user profiles and generate highly personalized, abstract, painted profile pictures.
-By leveraging the latest in machine learning and natural language processing, Paint.Me transforms social media interactions into a unique artistic experience.
+paint.me is an advanced AI-powered Twitter bot that employs sophisticated algorithms to analyze user profiles and generate highly personalized, abstract, painted profile pictures.
+By leveraging the latest in machine learning and natural language processing, paint.me transforms social media interactions into a unique artistic experience.
 Users can simply tag the bot in a tweet and say "paint me @paintdotme," and they'll receive a custom piece of art tailored to their digital persona.

 ### Inspiration
 This project was inspired by my autistic nephew, whose unique perspective on the world has always amazed me.
 His ability to see beauty in abstract forms and colors motivated me to create a tool that could bring such perspectives to others, blending technology and art in a meaningful way.